-Jessica Neuwirth is the President and Director of the newly formed ERA Coalition/Fund for Women’s Equality, and author of Equal Means Equal, Why the Time for the ERA is Now.
+Jessica Neuwirth is co-Founder and co-President of the ERA Coalition/Fund for Women’s Equality, and author of Equal Means Equal, Why the Time for the ERA is Now.
 She is also the Director of Donor Direct Action, and a founder of Equality Now.
 Jessica has worked for Amnesty International and for the United Nations.
 As Special Advisor on Sexual Violence to the UN High Commissioner for Human Rights in 2010, she organized the UN high-level panel on reparations for victims of sexual violence in the DR Congo.

 Liz Young is Treasurer and co-founder of the ERA Coalition/Fund for Women’s Equality.
 She is the Executive Vice President of Corporate Communications for Sony Music Entertainment, and responsible for corporate giving and major events.
 She previously worked as Executive Vice President of Corporate Communications for Bertelsmann, Inc, and represented the Bertelsmann Foundation in the United States.
 As Vice- President of Mazda North America, Liz was the founder of the Mazda Foundation USA.
 She was also a registered lobbyist for US Japan trade.

 Carol Jenkins is Secretary of the Fund for Women's Equality.
 Ms. Jenkins is an award-winning writer, producer and media consultant.
 She is a sought-after speaker and writer on issues relating to the media, specifically the participation of women and people of color; women’s participation in the political and economic structures in the US; and the health of women in developing countries, particularly on the African continent.
 She was founding president of The Women’s Media Center, a national non-profit and serves as chair of AMREF USA, an African health organization.